njukenanli/DataBase-Project-Auction-Website/Readme.md

 **Extra Functions:**

 √ E7.
-Inqury and Comment
+Inqury

 Buyers can make enquiries toward sellers about an item.
 The seller of the item would receive an email of the question.
 Buyers can see all Q&As about an item on the detailed listing page of that item.

 Sellers can browse all the enquires made on their items.
 Sellers can answer questions about enquiries.
 The answers would be sent to enquirers by email.

+√ E8.
+Comment

 Buyers who won the auction can make comments and ratings on the deal they made.